-This is a program for high school students to take college courses while in high school and receive credits for both high school graduation and through Spartan College.
+This is a program for high school students to take college courses while in high school and receive credits for both high school graduation and through Spartan College of Aeronautics and Technology.
 The maximum number of allowable credits is twelve (12) Semester Credits.